 Step 5: Look at the mineral closely and see the outcome of the chemical reaction like is the vinegar fizzling.
 If it is, write Yes under the column of fizz or else write No.

 Step 6: If the vinegar didn’t give the intended outcome of fizzing, use a steel nail and scratch the mineral sample.
 If there is no impact on the mineral, write the mineral being “too hard “under the column named powder.
 If in case the scratch produces some mineral powder, put a drop of vinegar on the mineral powder.

 Step 7: With the magnifying glass, see whether the mineral is fizzing or not and write the outcome being a yes or no under the powder column

 Step 8: Follow the same pattern for every other mineral sample.

 Results of the acid test

 Let us first look at the results of minerals which have calcium carbonate in them.
 Such minerals will fizz in the first attempt.
 If there are minerals with close bonding at the molecular level with calcium carbonate as the main component, they need to be powdered to check the difference between minerals.
 This is one of the easiest ways where one could spot the differences between these minerals.

-For more information on other chemistry topics, study materials, and syllabus stay tuned with BYJU’S. Also, get the latest sample papers, question papers, worksheets and other exam materials to help them learn in a better way.
+For more information on other chemistry topics, study materials, and syllabus stay tuned with BYJU’S. Also, students can get the latest sample papers, question papers, worksheets and other exam materials here, which can help them learn in a more efficient manner.